hchiam/please/README.md

     this string of words

+# Why?

+What if code could be easy to read like Python code?
+What if you could easily write code just by talking with speech recognition software?
+How might you combine these two things (easy-to-read and easy-to-say code)?

+Please is an attempt at that.

-Python has great readability, but I want to experiment with making it easier to generate code using speech recognition software.
-To make utterances short but easily understood by such software, I avoid:
+To make utterances short but also easily understood by speech recognition software:

-* Non-letter characters - so you don't have to say special keywords (like having to literally say "question mark" just to type out "?", which slow).
+* **No non-letter characters**.
+Why?
+Speed and recognition.
+Saying "question mark" just to type out "?" is slow and could be faulty if the speech recognition software thinks you literally want the words "question mark".
-* Special words or jargon - so you don't have to specifically train such software to recognize them.
+* **No specialized words or jargon**.
+Why?
+So you don't have to specifically train the software to recognize uncommon words like "numpy" (mine thought I said "numb pie").
+Workaround/trade-off: you have to spell it out, maybe using the first letters of more common words, like 'Neptune unicorn moose panda Yoda' --> 'numpy'.

-I.e., use only letters and the space character (the word 'spacebar' is recognized by Mac Dictation).
+* **Just letters and the space character**.
+(The keyword "spacebar" is recognized by Mac Dictation.)

-Each new sentence starts with "please" and roughly corresponds to a new command in code.
+* **"Be polite"**.
+Each new sentence starts with "please" and roughly marks out a new command/line in the code.

 # Use: